JortSiemes/JNM-Premaster/Vakken/Woorden als wapens/Aantekeningen Woorden als Wapens leesopdracht.md

 - Different style variations: telegram style (the channel factor), city hall style (the setting factor), and court ruling style (the genre factor)
 - Style and register are not the same thing whilst being often used without distinction.

+Differences in style: (met allemaal hun eigen stylistic betekenis)
+a.
+John does not go to school, because Mary is ill.
+b.
+Because Mary is ill, John does not go to school.
+c.
+Mary is ill.
+So, John does not go to school.
+d.
+John does not go to school.
+Mary is ill.

 **8.3 Views on Style**

 - There are three main perspectives on style: a.
 Style as a possible form for specific content. b.
 Style as the choice of specific patterns by writers or speakers. c.
 Style as a deviation from reader/listener expectations.